Understanding the industry

 The English language sector – the global context

 Over 1,557,000 people travelled to an English speaking country to learn English in 2013 – globally the industry is worth over US$11.7 billion.
 The top two destinations for international students wishing to learn English are the UK and the USA, followed by Canada and then Australia.
 Australia has grown its market share as a destination for international students wanting to improve their English language skills and overtook Canada for the first time in 2013 to take 3rd place in terms of the number of student weeks delivered.
 In 2013, Study Travel Magazine estimated Australia’s global market share at 9.5% of English language students and 16.5% of the number of weeks spent studying English.

 Click here for the English Australia Global Language Travel Fact Sheet – a summary of the profile of the global language travel industry.

 The English language sector – in Australia

-The most recent AEI data (May 2014) shows that approximately 63% of student visa holders completing English language courses in 2012 continued through to further study in other sectors.
-Applying this figure to the latest ELICOS data would mean that in 2014 approximately 67,795 (41%) English language students transitioned into further studies and approximately 90,250 (61%) undertook English language study for other reasons.
+The most recent Department of Education & Training data (May 2014) showed that approximately 63% of student visa holders completing English language courses in 2012 continued through to further study in other sectors.
+Applying this figure to the latest ELICOS data would mean that in 2014 approximately 67,795 (41%) English language students transitioned into further studies and approximately 95,748 (59%) undertook English language study for other reasons.

 The Australian English language industry is respected globally as a world leader due to its cohesiveness and professionalism.
 Public and private sector institutions work together closely within the national association and Australia’s ELICOS National Standards are the envy of the world, providing consistent standards for all providers.

 Click here for the English Australia ELICOS Industry Statistics 2014 Fact Sheet – a summary of the profile of the Australian English language industry.

 Click here for further FAQs regarding the industry.